 This section provides general guidance on the contents of an inspection report for NPUF construction inspections.
 Region II may prepare additional instructions or guidance on inspection reports based on the specific needs of the programs that they manage.

-The NRC inspection report what was inspected, what the inspectors observed, and what conclusions were reached relating to the inspection.
+The NRC inspection report shall state what was inspected, what the inspectors observed, and what conclusions were reached relating to the inspection.
+Inspectors should avoid making statements that imply more general conclusions about licensee performance in areas that weren’t inspected.

-All enforcement, and other agency actions which may derive an inspection (such as orders) will be based upon the associated inspection report.
-Inspection reports must be clear, accurate, consistent and complete.
+All enforcement actions, and other agency actions which may be derived from an inspection (such as orders) will be based upon the associated inspection report.
+Inspection reports must be clear, accurate, consistent, and complete.

 The inspection report will normally contain a cover page, an executive summary, and a set of report details.
-The report details will typically describe each specific area of inspection activity in parts: the scope and the findings.
+The report details will typically describe each specific area of inspection activity in two parts: the scope and the findings.